silverstripe/silverstripe-activedirectory/docs/en/developer.md

 If you don't use absolute paths, the certificate paths will be relative to the `BASE_PATH` (your site web root).

+All IdP and SP endpoints must use HTTPS scheme with SSL certificates matching the domain names used.

 ### Service Provider (SP)

  - `entityId`: This should be the base URL with https for the SP